-The Four Stages of a Coaching Assignment A Coach's Perspective
+The Four Stages of a Coaching Assignment: A Coach's Perspective

-Moreover, in terms of culture change and sustainable long-term performance, coaching can be systematically introduced at different levels in the organisation over a three-year (or so) timescale allowing for the integration of new behaviours and a more natural shift of the culture towards personal responsibility and higher individual and team performance.
+Moreover, in terms of culture change and sustainable long-term performance, coaching can be systematically introduced at different levels in the organisation over a three-year (or so) timescale allowing for the integration of new behaviours and a more natural shift of the culture towards personal responsibility and higher individual, team performance and people management.

 Senior line managers and other staff in the past have had only sporadic access to coaching if at all.
 The trend towards also developing internal coaching capability for line managers and other staff is now improving that access dramatically.
-These’ internal coaches’ are employees who are selected and trained in coaching skills to a proficient level and who then form a cadre of coaches available for internal coaching delivery when called for.
+These’ internal coaches are employees who are selected and trained in coaching skills to a proficient level and who then form a cadre of coaches available for internal coaching delivery when called for.
 Coaching may even be written into their job description for a day or so a week – such individuals are sometime referred to as ‘job+ coaches’.

 There may be the temptation to regard the internal coaches as ‘amateurs’ and the executive professional coaches as ‘professionals’ and therefore with different standards applied.
 This would be a mistake.
-Each and all coaching assignments must be approached with professionalism, high ethical standards and clear contracting procedures.
-Well trained internal coaches will understand this, as will executive professional coaches.
+Each and all coaching assignments must be approached with professionalism, high ethical standards, and clear contracting procedures.
+Well-trained internal coaches will understand this, as will executive professional coaches.
 It is important then to have a clear set of organisational guidelines for contracting and running coaching assignments that all coaches – whether internal or external – can agree to and adhere to.